Captain Paragon: Inspiration

 style in his 1969 fanzine Paragon Golden Age Greats, Vol. 1, #2.
-However, on the legal advice of his friend and publishing mentor Martin L. Greim he decided that rather than risk copyright trouble with Fawcett Publications to destroy the entire print run except for two copies he saved for his files.
-He then redid the story using his own newly created hero Captain Paragon.
+However, on the legal advice of his friend and publishing mentor, Martin L. Greim, he decided that rather than risk copyright trouble with Fawcett Publications it was best to destroy the entire print run, except for two copies he saved for his files.
+He then redid the story using his own newly created hero, Captain Paragon.

 The name of Paragon's original secret identity is a tribute to cowboy star Charles Starrett who played the Durango Kid.